 If you or a loved one were diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 Barbours Cut Terminal History

 Turning Basin was situated more than six hours away from the Gulf of Mexico.
 Barbours Cut Terminal cut the time in half by being placed only three hours away from the Gulf.

 Barbours Cut Terminal and Asbestos

-In addition to placing people at risk for asbestos-related diseases, many people in the La Porte and Houston area developed leukemia, according to a 2007 University of Texas study, after the terminal used various different hazardous chemicals.
-In fact, children within a two-mile radius of the terminal are twice as likely to develop leukemia.
+In addition to placing people at risk for asbestos-related diseases, many people in the La Porte and Houston area developed leukemia, according to a 2007 University of Texas study.
+The terminal used various different hazardous chemicals.
+In turn, children within a two-mile radius of the terminal are twice as likely to develop leukemia.

 Barbours Cut Terminal Removes an Administration Building

 When a 2003 inspection report carried out by the Houston Port Authority Commissioner showed that the terminal’s administration building was littered with asbestos, it was demolished and removed.

 Additional Help and Resources for Asbestos Victims

 Keep in mind that you may qualify for significant compensation if you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis.
-Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the leading asbestos and mesothelioma attorneys in your area .
+Don’t forget to fill out our form to get our free Financial Compensation Packet, filled with information on the experienced asbestos and mesothelioma attorneys in your area .